 Function of FABP7-expressing astrocytes also depends on the presence or absence of FABP7 ligands such as fatty acids.
-In vitro ligand binding studies have shown that the polyunsaturated fatty acid (PUFA), ω-3 docosahexaenoic acid (DHA; 22:6) is the preferred ligand of FABP7.
-FABP7 also binds ω-6 arachidonic acid (AA; 20:4), albeit with a ~4-fold lower affinity (Balendiran et al. 2000).
-Highly unsaturated long-chain fatty acids alter the structure and function of membranes, increasing their fluidity, elasticity, and permeability, and potentially affecting signal transduction and gene expression (Hashimoto et al. 1999, Rojas et al. 2003, Stillwell and Wassall 2003).
+In vitro ligand binding studies have shown that the polyunsaturated fatty acid (PUFA), ω -3 docosahexaenoic acid (DHA; 22:6) is the preferred ligand of FABP7.
+FABP7 also binds ω -6 arachidonic acid (AA; 20:4), albeit with a ~4-fold lower affinity (Balendiran et al., 2000).
+Highly unsaturated long-chain fatty acids alters the structure and function of membranes, increasing their fluidity, elasticity, and permeability, and potentially affecting signal transduction and gene expression (Hashimoto et al., 1999; Rojas et al., 2003; Stillwell & Wassall, 2003).
 Preferential localization of FABP7 at the leading edges of astrocytes may result in increased PUFA content at these sites.
-Increased fluidity may directly influence cell motility or may activate cell signalling events associated with cell motility und thus further diminish the gap between OPC and astrocytes processes.
+Increased fluidity may directly promote cell motility or may activate cell signalling events associated with cell motility und thus further diminish the gap between oligodendrocyte progenitors and astrocytes processes.
 Mita et al. (2010) showed that FABP7-induced MG cell migration is fatty acid ligand-dependent since growth of FABP7-expressing U87 cells in DHA resulted in a 5-fold decrease in cell migration studies.
 In contrast, FABP+ U87 cells cultured in AA showed a small but significant increase in cell migration.
 These results indicate a strong link between FABP7-mediated cell migration and presence of DHA or AA.
 To address whether the ratio of DHA:AA, as opposed to individual concentrations of DHA or AA, is driving the effects on cell migration, U87-FABP7+ MG cells were treated with varying concentrations of DHA and AA, and their migration performance was measured.
 The ratio of DHA:AA determined the migration of FABP7-expressing U87 MG cells.
-When levels of AA exceeded those of DHA by 3fold or more, the inhibitory effects of DHA on cell migration were negated.
-These results are expected in light of in vitro data indicating that DHA has a 4-times greater binding affinity for FABP7 than AA (Balendiran et al. 2000).
+When levels of AA exceeded those of DHA by 3-fold or more, the inhibitory effects of DHA on cell migration were negated.
+These results are expected in light of in vitro data indicating that DHA has a 4-times greater binding affinity for FABP7 than AA (Balendiran et al., 2000).
 Moreover, these studies provide evidence that FABP7 localization to the nucleus is not required for FABP7-mediated cell migration; however, inhibition of migration by DHA is dependent on localization of FABP7 to the nucleus.

 The cause of MS is unknown.
-The geographic distribution and epidemiological risk factors such as emigration suggest the importance of environmental factors (Ascherio and Munger 2007).
-Differences in the diet composition have been suggested as one explanation for the geographic distribution of MS. In a recent work, Bo et al. (2009) investigated the effects of dietary intervention on MRI activity and de- and remyelination in the cuprizone model (Torkildsen et al. 2009a, Torkildsen et al. 2009b).
-An interesting outcome of their studies was that mice fed on a diet with soybean-oil cuprizone (high $\omega$ -6/ $\omega$ -3 ratio) tended to a more extensive remyelination than mice fed cod liver-oil cuprizone (low $\omega$ -6/ $\omega$ -3 ratio).
-It would be interesting to determine whether the levels of individual PUFAs such as DHA and AA (or their respective ratio) differ in remyelinating veruses nonremyelinating MS lesions and, thus, might contribute to remyelination failure during chronic MS courses.
+The geographic distribution and epidemiological risk factors such as emigration suggest the importance of environmental factors (Ascherio & Munger, 2007).
+Differences in the diet composition have been suggested as one explanation for the geographic distribution of MS. In a recent work, Bo et al. (2009) investigated the effects of dietary intervention on MRI activity and de- and remyelination in the cuprizone model (Torkildsen et al., 2009a; Torkildsen et al., 2009b).
+An interesting outcome of their study was that mice fed on a diet with soybean-oil cuprizone (high ω -6/ ω -3 ratio) tended to a more extensive remyelination than mice fed cod liver-oil cuprizone (low ω -6/ ω -3 ratio).
+These results suggest that higher DHA levels (relative to AA) impair remyelination by inhibiting astrocyte migration/motility in a FABP7-dependent manner.
+It would be interesting to determine whether the levels of individual PUFAs such as DHA and AA (or their respective ratio) differ in remyelinating veruses non-remyelinating MS lesions and, thus, might contribute to remyelination failure during chronic MS courses.